AdaptiveCpp/AdaptiveCpp/README.md

 In reality, it is more complicated though because the HIP/CUDA programming model is more restrictive than SYCL.
 For example, CUDA and HIP require that functions should be explicitly marked by the programmer whether they should be compiled for device or host.
 SYCL doesn't require this.
 To fix such restrictions, hipSYCL performs a source-to-source transformation of the input source before it is fed into nvcc or hcc.
 At the moment, this step mostly focuses on automatically inserting `__shared__`, `__host__` and `__device__` attributes where needed.

 ## Current state
-hipSYCL is still in an experimental stage of development.
-It can successfully execute some SYCL programs; but parts of the specification are not yet implemented.
+hipSYCL is still in an early stage of development.
+It can successfully execute many SYCL programs; but parts of the specification are not yet implemented.

 Still unimplemented/missing is in particular:
 * hierarchical kernel dispatch with flexible work group ranges (hierarchical dispatch with ranges fixed at `parallel_for_work_group` invocation is supported).
-* Explicit memory copy functions
+* Explicit memory copy functions (partially implemented)
 * Atomics
 * Device builtins (math library is mostly complete though)
 * Images